Cotswold Holiday July 2009 - page 1

 |

-Many buildings in Broadway are built of the attractive honey-coloured
+Many buildings in Broadway are built of the distinctive honey-coloured

 Cotswold stone.
-We came across this one at the far end of the
+We came across this attractive one at the far end

-village called Shakespeare's cottages (although we think unconnected
+of the village called Shakespeare's cottages (although we think

 |